jcbashdown/traffic-flood/README.md

 # TODO

--   Script to get weather data for the period
+-   Script to combine weather with traffic with image names array to json
--   Script to combine with traffic to json
+    -   Test drive.
+Work out if precip is accumulation before.
+Assign less frequent to more frequent
--   background map image
+-   better/more faded background map image
 -   UI (probably separate repo)

 # TODO later